EpicOrange/riichi_advanced/documentation/documentation_json.md

   + For string values (everything else):
     * `method = "prepend"`
     * `method = "append"`
-- `["modify_payout", seat, amount, method]`: Only available in `"after_scoring"`, which runs once per winner, or one time after an exhaustive or abortive draw.
+- `["modify_payout", seat, amount, method]`: **Note that this action is basically completely superceded by the [new scoring system](#scoring-methods-new).** Only available in `"after_scoring"`, which runs once per winner, or one time after an exhaustive or abortive draw.
 This action directly modifies the payouts incurred in the scoring phase by adding `amount` to `seat`'s final payout.
 For example, to have dealer pay everyone 1000, you might do `[["modify_payout", "east", -3000], ["modify_payout", "not_east", 1000]]`.
   + Available values for `seat`: everything usable by the `"as"` action is usable here.
 In particular, you might want to use `"others"` when `"won_by_draw"` is true, and `"last_discarder"` otherwise.
   + Available values for `amount`: every amount usable by the `"set_counter"` action is usable here.
   + Available values for `method`: See the above action, `"modify_winner"`.
 Defaults to `"add"`.
 - `["set_scoring_header", header]`: Sets the top banner of the score exchange screen to the given string `header`.
+- `["make_responsible_for", for_seat, pao_yaku]`: Makes the current player responsible for `pao_yaku` if `for_seat` wins.

 Every unrecognized action is a no-op.

 ## Conditions

+Note that any condition e.g. `"kamicha_discarded"` can also be in braces: `{"name": "kamicha_discarded"}`

+### Debug conditions:

+All of these conditions print things to the server console.
+(Not your web browser's console, and not the chatlog, but the console on the server that's running whichever instance of Riichi Advanced you're using.)
+This is useful primarily for anyone who's hosting their own instance of Riichi Advanced and wants to do debugging.

+- `{"name": "print", "opts": [arg]}`: Prints `arg` to the console.
+Returns "true" if used as a condition.
+- `"print_status"`: Prints the current player's status to the console.
+- `{"name": "print_counters", "opts": [name]}`: Prints the value of the current player's `name` counter to the console. <<TODO: check that this is right?>>
+- `"print_context"`: Prints the context to the console.
+Returns "true" if used as a condition.

 Prepend `"not_"` to any of the condition names to negate it.

 - `"true"`: Always true.
 - `"false"`: Always false.
+- `{"name": "equals", "opts": [arg1, arg2]}`: `arg1` and `arg2` are equal.
 - `"our_turn"`: The current turn is ours.
 - `"our_turn_is_next"`: The next turn is ours.
 - `"our_turn_is_prev"`: The previous turn is ours.